 Bachelor of Science in Mining Engineering

-Bachelor's classes involve engineering design and environmental protection.
+Bachelor's degree classes involve engineering design and environmental protection.
 Some of the related aspects discussed are:

 - Sustainable development in mining